-12. Conflict of Interest
+12 Conflict of Interest

-Where any party to this IPS has a conflict of interest, it must advise the IAC of the relationship and extent of such conflict.
+Where any party to this SIPO has a conflict of interest, it must advise the IAC of the relationship and extent of such conflict.
 The IAC will then determine the appropriate course of action.

-13. Adoption of Investment Policy Statement
+13 Adoption of Statement of Investment Policy and Objectives